How much does it cost to hire a domestic helper?

 Initial hiring cost

 This usually falls between HK$7,500 – $14,000.
 The costs really depend on the contract status of the helper and if you use an agency.
 Be wary of agencies that sneak in hidden costs throughout the hiring process.
-More often than not, the price you are quoted at the start is very different to the price you end up paying.
-Fair Employment Agency does not charge any hidden fees.
-We are completely transparent about what’s included from the start.
-View our pricing to see which of our options is right for you.
-If you have questions about our pricing, give us a call on 3568 6858 or send us an email.
+More often than not, the price you are quoted at the start is very different from the price you end up paying.
+Read this article for more tips on how to choose an agency or contact us at Fair Agency.

 Mandatory Employee’s Compensation Insurance

-This one tends to be somewhere between HK$350 – $1,000 per year.
+The mandatory insurance tends to be somewhere between HK$350 – $1,000 per year.
 It depends on the insurance coverage you would like to provide.
+Read this article for more information about the mandatory helper insurance.

 You are responsible for a domestic helper’s travel to and from their ‘place of origin.’
-This means you have to pay for them to get to your home at the beginning of the contract and for them to get to their home at the end.
+This means you need to pay for the helper to get to your home at the beginning of the contract as well as to get to home at the end.
 This cost is typically between HK$2,000 – $5,000 depending on the place of origin.

-The public health system covers domestic helpers in Hong Kong, but you are responsible for all medical expenses.
-Important note: alongside taking out mandatory Employee’s Compensation Insurance, the Hong Kong government strongly recommends taking out medical insurance on behalf of the domestic helper.
+The public health system covers domestic helpers in Hong Kong, but as an employer you are responsible for all medical expenses.
+For this reason, alongside taking out mandatory Employee’s Compensation Insurance, we recommend that you take out medical insurance on behalf of the domestic helper.

-A male domestic helper is entitled to 3 days of paid paternity leave, provided that he has been employed for at least 40 weeks before the beginning of paternity leave period.
-For more information, please contact the Labour Department.
+A female domestic helper who becomes pregnant may be eligible for 14 weeks of paid leave, while a male domestic helper is entitled to 5 days of paid paternity leave.
+Parental leave pay is four-fifths of the domestic helper’s regular pay, provided that the helper has been employed for at least 40 weeks before the beginning of the parental leave period.
+Read this article for more information on domestic helper parental leave.

 New domestic helper costs

-If you terminate your domestic helper’s contract early you may be responsible for more expenses than you had originally budgeted.
+If you terminate your domestic helper’s contract prematurely you may be responsible for more expenses than you had originally budgeted.
 For example, you’d have to pay for a flight home earlier than you expected in addition to paying more agency fees to hire another domestic helper.
 This is one reason why it is crucial to carefully select the right domestic helper during the hiring process.
-See our answer on: what should I look for in a domestic helper?
+Read this article for more tips on hiring.

 Salary and food allowance